deanebarker/Denina-Sharp/README.md

     TextFilterPipeline.AddType(typeof(TextFilters));

-This command is now available as:
+After registering, our command is now available as:

     Text.Left 10

+You register an entire type at a time, not individual methods; only methods with the "TextFilter" attribute will actually get added.
+You can even do entire assemblies, if all your filters are in a separate DLL:

+    var myAssembly = Assembly.LoadFile(@"C:\MyFilters.dll");
+    TextFilterPipeline.AddAssembly(myAssembly);

+That will find all the types marked with the "TextFilters" attribute, and -- within those types -- find all methods with the "TextFilter" attribute.

-The name of the underlying C# method is irrelevant.
+Note that the name of the underlying C# method is irrelevant.
 The filter maps to the combination of the category name ("Text," in this case) and filter ("Left"), both supplied by the attributes.
 While it would make sense to call the method the same name as the filter, this isn't required.

 If your category and command name are identical to another one, the last one in wins.
 This means you can "hide" previous filters by registering new ones that take their place.
 New filters are loaded statically, so they're globally available to all executions of the pipeline.